Incendo/cloud-docs/docs/core/index.md

 You may delegate to other handlers using `CommandExecutionHandler.delegatingHandler`.
 The command builder also has some utility functions for creating handlers that delegate to the existing handler, like `Command.Builder.prependHandler` and `Command.Builder.appendHandler`.

+### Registering commands

+The command may be registered to the command manager by using `CommandManager.register(Command)`.
+You may also register a command builder using `CommandManager.register(Command.Builder)` in which case the command will be built by the manager.

+Commands may also be registered by passing a `CommandFactory` to the command manager.
+The command factory is an interface which outputs a list of commands.

 ### Customizing the command manager